lucashirsch9/trading-system/docs/gpt_instructions.md

 ## Error Handling
 - When a command fails, ask for the **full terminal output** and provide a targeted fix.
 Do not re-bootstrap the whole repo or switch shells without reason.

+## Session Start Macro (Windows, Anaconda Prompt)
+Assume repo path: C:\Users\lucas\trading-system Commands to start every session:
+1) conda activate trading
+2) cd C:\Users\lucas\trading-system
+3) pre-commit run -a
+4) pytest -q

+If any step fails, ask for the full terminal output and provide a minimal patch.
+Do not switch shells unless explicitly requested by the user.